 MacBook deals: Earlier this summer Best Buy offered the 13-inch MacBook Air M2 for $899, which is not only an amazing value, but the lowest price ever for this current-gen MacBook Air.
 There's a good chance we'll see it hit $849 in November, but it may come via a My Best Buy member-only deal.
 Other models like the 13-inch MacBook Air M1 and 15-inch MacBook Air M2 could hit $699 and $999, respectively.
 That would be $50 and $100 cheaper than their lowest price points for 2023.

 Black Friday deals and next-gen consoles

-Who has the best Black Friday deals in 2022?
+Who will offer the best Black Friday deals in 2023?

 For deals on apparel and home goods, we recommend turning to stores like Macy's, Wayfair, and Bed Bath & Beyond.
 Home goods is a broad topic and also includes mattresses.
 If you're shopping for the latter, mattress manufacturers tend to offer the best and biggest discounts, oftentimes undercutting box retailers like Macy's and Amazon.

 Why is it called Black Friday?

 The use of the term "Black Friday" to describe the retail holiday dates back to 1961 in Philadelphia.
 It was used to describe the crowded pedestrian and vehicle traffic that resulted the day after Thanksgiving.
 By 1975, the term had gained traction and was being used outside of Philadelphia.

 These days, retailers have a different explanation for the term.
 For many companies, Black Friday marks the point in the calendar year when companies go "in the black," or finally begin to turn a profit for the year.
 The profit they make is due to the surge in shoppers looking for holiday deals.